tsickert/generoo/docs/documentation.md

-# Configuration

-Configurations are the driving force behind Generoo's generation.

-## Template Configuration
+# Template Configuration

+Generoo is driven by declarative configurations.

-The template configuration is the most important configuration.
+The `template-configuration` file is the core configuration file.
 It encompasses the following:

-* any variables that need to be used in the mappings but not taken by the user
+* `variables` that need to be used in the mappings but not taken by the user
-* the prompts that need to be taken from the user in order to fill in the templates
+* `prompts` that need to be taken from the user in order to fill in the templates
-* the mapping from the template directory to the output directory
+* `mappings` from the template directory to the output directory

-In pre-existing archetypes, it will always be called `<scope>-template-configuration.json`.

-Here is an example of a `project-template-configuration.json` file:
+Below is an example of a `template-configuration.json` file:

 ```json
 {